 Can I pay with a credit card?

 Yes, NARM accepts Credit Card transactions (Visa and MasterCard).
 You can call the office and we can take your information over the phone, or you can send in your information with your application or recertification package.
-There is a 7% handling fee for all credit card transactions.
+There is an 8% handling fee for all credit card transactions.

 I recently changed my name, what do I need to send to NARM to update my legal name?